Takakiriy/typrm/README.md

 Variables defined in the .env file cannot be referenced from the `#if:` tag.

-## Replace - replace command, reset command
+## Replace (replace command, reset command) - make a command input just by copy and paste

 The manual that tells you to create a new folder and run shell commands in it will tell you to type in the shell as follows: